dejankos/jdoctest/README.md

 JDocTest add support for executing documentation examples.
 This makes sure that examples within your documentation are up-to-date and working.
-JDocTest works on java POJO classes, records, interfaces and enums.
+Works on java POJO classes, records, interfaces and enums.
 Inspired by [rustdoc](https://doc.rust-lang.org/rustdoc/documentation-tests.html#documentation-tests)

 ## Usage